Updated on May 15, 2023

 While most states use the term “child custody” when determining the care, control, and maintenance of a child, Texas uses the term “conservatorship.”
 However, many Texans still refer to conservatorship as child custody.

 Child custody arrangements are not always set in stone.
-It is normal for circumstances to change after the original child custody order was issued.
-When this happens, either parent may request a modification of conservatorship.
+It is normal for circumstances to change after the original child custody order is issued.
+Because life isn’t always predictable, it’s usually possible to request a modification of the custody order.

 While it is possible to request a modification, the court will not grant the request to modify child support unless specific requirements are met.
 If you are considering modifying your child custody (conservatorship) order in Texas, consult with a Lampasas child custody lawyer.

 Before forging ahead with a child custody modification case, it is important to understand how the State of Texas generally addresses child custody.

 Child custody in Texas is broken down into both legal and physical custody.

 Legal custody relates to the responsibility for making primary decisions on behalf of your children.
 Such decisions determine the following matters:

 Their participation in extracurriculars

 Those decisions that crop up on a daily basis and are not of momentous importance remain the responsibility of the parent who has the children at the time.